Balkhashtsvetmet: Ecology

 Balkhashtsvetmet is the strongest environmental pollutant in the region of the Lake Balkhash.
 The release of wastewater from the combine into the lake leads to numerous diseases of the fauna.
 Industrial untreated waste water was discharged into the aquatic environment of the lake since the launch of the combine in 1938 through 1995.
 As a result, according to the fisheries, the contamination of components of water and air sector with heavy metals has become dominant in the present day.
 The content of zinc increased by 11 times, chromium by 13 times and nickel twice in the tissues of fish taken from the lake over the past 10 years.

-The combine is located in close proximity to residential neighborhoods in the city of Balkhash.
+The combine is near residential neighborhoods in the city of Balkhash.
 Process gases are emitted into the atmosphere without treatment of sulfur dioxide and dust containing heavy metals, such as copper, lead, and arsenic.
 According to numerous testimonies of inhabitants of the city, the copper smelting department of the combine emitted a large amount of gas into the atmosphere in the summer of 2004, leading to mass deaths of birds in the area.
 In addition to that, many anglers caught sick fish.
 The local authorities ignored the offense of the release of gas.
 However, several reports appeared in the newspapers resulting in nothing.
 Allergies and asthma were common diseases among residents of the city for many years.

 There is very little data for the current ecological status of the Lake Balkhash and surrounding area at the moment because the previously conducted routine observations have significantly reduced and almost completely stopped research in the 1990s.
 The Balkhash-Alakolsky Basin Council (BABC) was established by the Act 43 of the Water Safety Code (of Kazakhstan) on July 9, 2003.

 In 2010, the company was fined ₸7.5 million tenge (~US$30,000) for environmental violations.